Creighton University Online Ministries

 On the Fourth Sunday of Easter, the Acts of the Apostles shows us Paul and Barnabas and the turmoil they faced.
 The Gentiles were delighted with the good news of Jesus and but the Jews were angry and expelled them from their territory.
 In a brief, but powerful story from John's Gospel, Jesus offers comfort to those who follow him: “My sheep hear my voice; I know them, and they follow me.”

-Thursday is the Feast of Saint Mark, Evangelist, with its own special readings.
+Tuesday is the Feast of Saint Matthias, Apostle, with its own special readings.

 The first readings this week continue the story of the growth of the community, through the Acts of the Apostles.